 Women in handmade batik skirts crack open roasted cashews.
 An old man teaches his grandson how to carve a boat.
-Fresh fish are laid out to dry under a heavy sun, goats and water buffalo grazing in the fields.
+Fresh fish are laid out under a heavy sun, goats and water buffalo grazing in the fields.
 Across the river from Krabi town but a world away from mass tourism, Ko Klang has preserved the old ways of Southern Thai Muslim culture.

 Ko Klang is a flat, 26 square-kilometre-island surrounded by rivers, canals, mangrove forest and the Andaman Sea to the south.
 Part of the larger Khlong Prasong district, the name means “Middle Island” thanks to two wide estuaries on either side.
 To the east flows the Krabi River, which can be crossed by a five-minute ferry hop from Krabi town.

 Going hand-in-hand with the boats, of course, is a deeply ingrained fishing lifestyle.
-All along the sea coast, nets are tied to protruding wooden posts lined up in V-shapes, with traps at the inner ends to catch shallow-water fish.
+All along the coast, nets are strung to protruding wooden posts lined up in V-shapes, with traps at the inner ends to catch shallow-water fish.
 At low tide, the locals sludge through the silt to snatch any of 30 different types of shellfish.

 Along the main lane, women sit under thatch-roof huts to sell sun-dried fish along with a range of other snacks.
 We stumbled on some delicious khanom jak, a mix of rice flour and coconut placed in long coconut husks and grilled to a crispy brown.
-You also might come across sarim (mung bean “noodles” in icy coconut milk) and khao tom mut (rice flour and banana or other fillings steamed in banana leaf).
+You also might find sarim (mung bean “noodles” in icy coconut milk) and khao tom mut (rice flour and banana or other fillings steamed in banana leaf).